Creative app design is unlocking massive opportunities for companies around the world.

-Working in agile sprints, we began to flesh out more of the features and work out how the number of screens and how they should interact with each other.
-App design is a moving beast and with stakeholders across three different continents discovering new capabilities and limitations, we were working fast to keep the ideas coming.
+Working in agile sprints, we began to flesh out more of the features and work out how all our visuals should interact with each other.
+But of course, app design is a moving beast.
+And with stakeholders across three different continents chipping in with more great ideas, we were working fast to keep the app on the best possible course.

-We took the wireframes over to New York City for sign off and once we had the green light, we began working up a visual identity for the app.
-Aetna knew they wanted the app to be known as vHealth and the original research had given us lots of insight on region-appropriate colours, so armed with these two starting points, we were off.
+We took the wireframes over to New York City for sign off.
+After the green light, we began working up a visual identity for the app.
+The name – vHealth – was already set, and the original research gave us insight into region-appropriate colours.
+Armed with this knowledge as our starting point, we were off.

 We developed several different graphics and patterns, experimenting with colour ways and typography, to find the right fit.
 In a country as culturally vibrant as India, colour brings together all the different outlooks, lifestyles and traditions.
 But we had to be mindful that some of the colours we favour here in Europe have very different connotations over there.
-With a little tweaking of creative, it was decided: a polygon graphic with a gradient from blue to green.
+With a little tweaking of creative, we settled on a polygon-based graphic and a blue-green gradient.
 It was bright and fresh, giving us cohesion throughout the different pages while enough flexibility and flair for movement.

 Creative app design: The next steps

-And from there, it was all about skinning the wireframes with the vibrant visual identity and writing compelling copy that drove users into and through the app.
+And from there, it was all about skinning the wireframes.
+That means bringing the vibrant visual identity to life, and writing compelling copy.

-We wanted Aetna’s tone of voice to shine through the app at every stage and feel a familiar part of the existing experience.
-The language we used needed to convey the caring nature of Aetna and its employees, while reinforcing the extensive experience of its 16,500 Swiss-trained medical professional partners.
-In our line of work, we see that clients can find this a difficult balance to strike but we’re able to demonstrate that insurance-speak doesn’t have to be impenetrable and administrative communications can be engaging.
+We wanted Aetna’s caring tone of voice to shine through the app at every stage.
+And at the same time, demonstrate the extensive experience of its 16,500 Swiss-trained medical professional partners.
+We know this can be a tricky balance to strike but from experience, we know that insurance-speak doesn’t have to be impenetrable.
+And even administrative communications can be engaging.

-In our connected and ever-busy world, telehealth provides a welcome solution for the time-poor and vHealth is already making its mark on the Indian market.
-Since launching in May 2017, it’s reduced the need for a physical consultation by an average of 47%, helping users to get the medical care they need, then carry on with their day.
+In our connected and ever-busy world, telehealth provides a welcome solution for the time-poor. vHealth is already making a clear mark on the Indian market.
+Since launching in May 2017, it’s reduced the need for a physical consultation by an average of 47%.
+So it’s helping users get the medical care they need, then carry on with their day.

-Buoyed by its success, Aetna has high hopes for the future aspiring to reach 4 million customers in India by 2020, while also launching the app in the UK, Dubai and Singapore.
-And we’re really proud that our creative app design will play a part in the business’ success.
+Buoyed by its success, Aetna has high hopes for the future aspiring to reach 4 million customers in India by 2020.
+Before long, it’ll launch the app in the UK, Dubai and Singapore.
+And we’re proud that our creative app design will play a part in its success.